-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Use, promote, and develop international frameworks for cooperation among all stakeholders focused on the elaboration of norms and principles that promote the mutually reinforcing goals of greater security and confidence in the use of ICTs and the protection of universal human rights.

-Brazil, Government: Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]
+Brazil, Government: Use, promote and develop international legal and transparent frameworks for cooperation, and regulation focused on the elaboration of norms and principles that promote both greater security and protection of universal human rights in the use of ICTs.

 Center of Technology and Society, Civil Society:

-Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]
+Use, promote and dDevelop international frameworks for cooperation, and regulation focused on the elaboration of norms and principles that promote both greater security and the protection of universal human rights in the use of ICTs.

-ICANN, Civil Society: Promote development of international legal frameworks for cooperation, and regulation focused on the elaboration of norms and principles that balance measures for greater security and protection in the use of ICTagainst cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.
+ICANN, Civil Society: Use, promote and dDevelop international [legal] frameworks [(legal or other)]for cooperation, and regulation and collaboration focused on norms and principles that promote mutually reinforcing goals of a healthy, sustainable and resilient knowledge and information technology ecosystem. in the use of ICT. [against cybercrime cyber-attacks,/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]

-United Kingdom, Government: Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]
+United Kingdom, Government: Use, promote and develop international frameworks for cooperation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, -

-Support greater development of international standards for security; encourage adoption of and adherence to such standards by the industry and by users.
+Support greater development and implementation of international standards for security; encourage their adoption and to their adherence.
 Assist developing and least developed countries to participate in global standards development bodies and processes.

-Japan, Government: Support greater development and implementation of international standards for security; encourage their adoption of and to their adherence to such standards by the industry and by users.
-Assist developing and least developed countries to participate in global standards development bodies and processes.
+Japan, Government: and implementation their to their Assist developing and least developed countries to participate in global standards development bodies and processes.

-ISOC, Civil Society: Support greater development and implementation of international standards for security; encourage their adoption of and to their adherence to such standards by the industry and by users.
-Assist developing and least developed countries to participate in global standards development bodies and processes.
+ISOC, Civil Society: and implementation their to their Assist developing and least developed countries to participate in the development of these frameworks.